 3. Hop on a stunning train ride

-I mentioned in the intro that Chur is often known as the starting point for one the most scenic train rides in the world, so why not enjoy it?
+I mentioned in the intro that Chur is often known as the starting point for one the most scenic train rides in Switzerland (and even one of the best train rides in Europe), so why not enjoy it?

 4. Learn about Chur’s history through red plaques

 Chur is a city steeped in history, all 5000 years of it, so it’s probably not surprising that all over town, there are historical buildings that you can learn about through different red plaques.

 So, if you want to dig deep into the history of Switzerland’s oldest city, keep your eyes open for these red plaques, and enjoy your own little DIY history scavenger hunt.